 What is Credit/No Credit (CR/NC) and how does it apply to my grades?

 Under the system adopted by the Chancellor and Provost, faculty and instructors would continue to assign letter grades at the end of the academic term.
-In all the guidance below for students and advisers, perhaps the most important is the last day to drop a class has changed from April 15, 2020, to May 5, 2020.
 This allows the maximum amount of time for a student to weigh options.
 Students should visit with their academic adviser prior to requesting the change, and review the FAQ below.

 Below is the Credit/No Credit PDF form that can be downloaded and submitted to the Office of the Registrar (Please use "SUBMIT" button at the bottom of the form.
-IMPORTANT: The form must be submitted from your A-State student email account.
-The form is active, now that grades are submitted for the Spring 2020 term.
+IMPORTANT: The form must be submitted from your A-State student email account.).

 REMINDER: LAST DAY TO DROP A CLASS OR WITHDRAW FROM THE UNIVERSITY